realm/realm-js/contrib/how-to-release.md

 - Build Android binaries: `node ./scripts/build-android.js`
 - Build iOS binaries: `./scripts/build-ios.sh`
 - Publish the package: `npm publish`
+- Manually create a new release on Github
+  - Find the tag pushed in the previous step.
+Click the `...` and select `Create release`
+  - Copy text from changelog
+  - Click `Publish release`
+- Post to `#realm-releases` Slack channel
+  - Create post in Slack and copy text from changelog (format the text to Slack markdown (bold is `*bold*`))
+  - Share to `#realm-releases` channel
 - Apply the changelog template: `./scripts/changelog-header.sh`
 - Stage the template: `git add CHANGELOG.md`
 - Commit the template: `git commit -m "Adding changelog template"`